Efficlose

 5. Data return or destruction terms at contract end

-Any AI documentation vendor that declines to sign a BAA, or that offers a generic data processing agreement in its place, is not a viable option for telemedicine use.
+Any AI documentation vendor that declines to sign a BAA is not a viable option for telemedicine use.
+A generic data processing agreement is not a substitute.
 This is not a negotiable point.

-EffiClose is designed to operate as a HIPAA-compliant AI documentation layer for clinical and administrative healthcare meetings.
-How EffiClose ensures secure patient data handling reflects a set of architectural and contractual commitments built into the platform from the ground up.
+Efficlose is designed to operate as a HIPAA-compliant AI documentation layer for clinical and administrative healthcare meetings.
+How Efficlose ensures secure patient data handling reflects architectural and contractual commitments built into the platform from the ground up.

 Automating clinical notes without compromising privacy requires more than encryption.
-It requires controlling who can access transcripts, where processing occurs, how long data is retained, and what happens if a breach occurs.
-EffiClose addresses each of these:
+It requires control over who can access transcripts, where processing occurs, how long data is retained, and what happens if a breach occurs.
+Efficlose addresses each of these:

 • End-to-end encryption for all audio, transcript, and note data in transit and at rest